BDI-pathogens/ShiverCovid/README.md

 ## Manual setup

-1. Create a `samples.tx` file in the raw data directory containing a list of samples for processing, with one sample per row.
+1. Create a `samples.txt` file in the raw data directory containing a list of samples for processing, with one sample per row.

 1. Create a directory for data processing, e.g. `YYYY-MM-DD_<Batch Name(s)>`.